Mortgage

 If your current rate is high, the faster you can complete a refinance the sooner you’ll start saving money with a lower refinance rate.
 However, picking the right rate lock period can be tricky for a number of reasons:

 Your lender may be inundated with refinance business.
 Word gets around fast when mortgage rates start dropping.
-The more business they get, the more difficult it is to control how long it takes to refinance a mortgage.
+The more business they get, the more difficult it is to control how long it takes to complete the steps to refinance a mortgage.
 Ask your lender upfront what their turnaround time is, and if they’re willing to pay for lock extensions if they can’t meet your lock expiration date.

 Your appraisal could take a long time.
 If you’re tapping equity with a cash-out refinance or applying for a renovation loan, you’ll need a home appraisal, which can take weeks if home appraisers are flooded with orders in a low-mortgage rate market.
 That means you’ll need a longer mortgage rate lock period